smurfie/point-and-click/docs/manual.md

 7. You can set a different description too.
 I.e: lots of coins

 #### Objectives
-Here you can manage the objectives of the game.
+Here you can manage the game objectives.

 <kbd>![objectives](./img/objectives.png)</kbd>